ElektraInitiative/PermaplanT/e2e/ReadMe.md

 ### Before we start

 - Be consistent and minimalistic.
-- Every test should be independant from other tests (concurrency).
+- Every test should be independent from other tests (concurrency).
 - Name inputs on the page SUT (System under Test).
 - Use the same vocabulary as playwright (click, visible, etc.)
-- Avoid using mutiple different verbs for the same actions, keep your vocabulary small and precise.
+- Avoid using multiple different verbs for the same actions, keep your vocabulary small and precise.

 ### A typical workflow

 The usual workflow consists of:

 - write a feature inside `/features` with one or multiple scenarios.
-- implement the page object if it doesnt exist yet in `/pages`.
+- implement the page object if it doesn't exist yet in `/pages`.
 - write the steps that are connected to the gherkin syntax with pytest-bdd inside `/steps`.

 Lets go over these steps one by one.